patchang86/KUQuickML/README.md

 Arabidopsis thaliana metabolomics dataset
 Platform note
 KUQuickML was developed primarily in a Windows environment. macOS and Linux compatibility is intended, but testing on those platforms has been more limited, and some functions may not operate identically across systems.
-Citation
+## Citation

-If you use KUQuickML in academic work, please cite the associated manuscript and, if available, the Zenodo release DOI.
+If you use KUQuickML in academic work, please cite the associated manuscript and the archived software release.

-Suggested software citation format:
+Suggested software citation:
-> Do E, Ku KM.
-KUQuickML (Version 1.0.0) [Software].
-Available from: https://github.com/patchang86/KUQuickML

 > Do E, Ku K-M. KUQuickML (Version 1.0.0) [Software].
-Zenodo. https://doi.org/10.5281/zenodo.20416009 License
+Zenodo. https://doi.org/10.5281/zenodo.20416009
+>
+> ## License

-This project is distributed under the MIT License.
+KUQuickML is distributed under the MIT License.
 See the `LICENSE` file for details.

+The source code repository is also available at: https://github.com/patchang86/KUQuickML